DinoHub/clearml-data-migration/README.md

   2. PMT copy the zipped folder into a FG / Diskcrypt of the correct data security label and conduct SEP scanning for these files at L12.
   3. PMT transfer the zipped folder into their `<Target Environment>` VDI.
   4. PMT import their S3 data into `<Target Environment>` S3.
+  5. PMT may generate md5 checksums of their folder after step i, ii and iii to verify data integrity against unintentional corruption during copying and pasting.
-  5. If PMT's folder in `<Source Environment>`'s S3 bucket is too large to be transferred, PMT can approach Jovan from AI-Engineering Cluster to perform backend transfer of data from `<Source Environment>` ➔ `<Target Environment>` to complete step iii after they have completed step ii.
+  6. If PMT's folder in `<Source Environment>`'s S3 bucket is too large to be transferred, PMT can approach Jovan from AI-Engineering Cluster to perform backend transfer of data from `<Source Environment>` ➔ `<Target Environment>` to complete step iii after they have completed step ii.
-  6. **Please note that the file structure of the folder [E.g: ```clearml-data/ProjectA/published-train-mnist-2.2bb892d3fe154e19bdd43209b0e09d1a/models/mnist.pt```] must remain unchanged during this process.**
+  7. **Please note that the file structure of the folder [E.g: ```clearml-data/ProjectA/published-train-mnist-2.2bb892d3fe154e19bdd43209b0e09d1a/models/mnist.pt```] must remain unchanged during this process.**

 - **Fileserver Data**: Data stored in fileserver will be migrated over and stored in the S3 of `<Target Environment>`.
 [To be confirmed]